 © Patrick Togher Artists’ Management

-In 2022, he sang Tsarevich Gvidon (The Golden Cockerel) and Harry (Voss) in Adelaide, Handel’s Messiah in Sydney, Melbourne and Adelaide, Jaquino (Fidelio) with the Sydney Symphony and returned to Opera Australia as Count Almaviva.
-He recently won the Green Room Award for his portrayal of David in Die Meistersinger von Nürnberg for Opera Australia, and was nominated for a Helpmann Award for this same role.
+In 2022, he sang Tsarevich Gvidon (The Golden Cockerel) and Harry (Voss) in Adelaide, Handel's Messiah in Sydney, Melbourne and Adelaide, Jaquino (Fidelio) with the Sydney Symphony Orchestra, and returned to Opera Australia as Count Almaviva.
+He recently won the Green Room Award for his portrayal of David in The Mastersingers of Nuremberg at Opera Australia, and was nominated for the Helpmann Award for the same role.

-His 2023 highlights include Mozart’s Mass in C minor with Sydney Symphony and the role of Ralph Rackstraw in HMS Pinafore for the first edition of the State Opera South Australia’s Gilbert & Sullivan Festival.
+In 2023, he appeared in Mozart's Mass in C minor with the Sydney Symphony Orchestra and as Ralph Rackstraw in HMS Pinafore for State Opera South Australia's inaugural Gilbert & Sullivan Festival.
+In 2024, he will be Laertes in Brett Dean's Hamlet at Opera Australia.
 Nicholas Jones is the recipient of the Dame Heather Begg Memorial Award.
+He will join the Troupe lyrique de l'Opéra national de Paris from the 2023-2024 season.

 Back to top